microsoft/playwright/docs/api.md

     - `password` <[string]>
   - `colorScheme` <"light"|"dark"|"no-preference"> Emulates `'prefers-colors-scheme'` media feature, supported values are `'light'`, `'dark'`, `'no-preference'`.
 See [page.emulateMedia(options)](#pageemulatemediaoptions) for more details.
 Defaults to '`light`'.
   - `logger` <[Logger]> Logger sink for Playwright logging.
   - `proxy` <[Object]> Network proxy settings to use with this context.
 Note that browser needs to be launched with the global proxy for this option to work.
-If all contexts override the proxy, global proxy will be never used and can be any string, for example `launch({ proxy: { server: 'per-proxy' } })`.
+If all contexts override the proxy, global proxy will be never used and can be any string, for example `launch({ proxy: { server: 'per-context' } })`.
     - `server` <[string]> Proxy to be used for all requests.
 HTTP and SOCKS proxies are supported, for example `http://myproxy.com:3128` or `socks5://myproxy.com:3128`.
 Short form `myproxy.com:3128` is considered an HTTP proxy.
     - `bypass` <[string]> Optional coma-separated domains to bypass proxy, for example `".com, chromium.org, .domain.com"`.
     - `username` <[string]> Optional username to use if HTTP proxy requires authentication.